 Why do we need a calculator like the Shared cM Tool?

 The Shared cM Tool is helpful to those of us who would like to learn more about how we are connected to our DNA matches.
-This calculator can tell us all of the relationships that we might have with our DNA match based on our total amount of shared DNA.
+In this post, find out what the DNA Painter Shared cM tool is, how it works, and where the data behind the tool comes from.

 How does the Shared cM Tool work?

 The Shared cM Tool, designed by Jonny Perl of DNA Painter, is very easy to use.
-All you do is enter in the amount of total shared DNA, measured in centimorgans or percentage, and the tool with highlight all of the relationship possibilities on the chart.
+To use the tool, simply enter in the amount of total shared DNA, measured in centimorgans or percentage, and the tool will highlight all of the relationship possibilities on the chart.

-The tool also provides us with probabilities corresponding to the possible relationships.
+The Shared cM tool also provides us with probabilities corresponding to the possible relationships.
 This can help us determine how likely it is that our DNA match falls into any given relationship.

-This is much easier than what we used to do before, which was search the chart visually for ranges that could include the number of centimorgans that we are looking for.
+This is much easier than the way we used to use the chart.
+Before this tool, we would search the chart visually for ranges that could include the number of centimorgans that we are looking for.
 This often led us to overlook important possibilities.

 How to understand the Shared cM Tool results

-Understand the Shared cM Tool results is easy to do!
-All we have to see is examine the probabilities next to the relationship list, and consider what we know about our family tree.
+Understanding the Shared cM Tool results is easy to do!
+All we have to do is examine the probabilities next to the relationship list, and consider what we know about our family tree.